HCESrl/laravel-swagger-api/README.md

 ## Configuration

-You can configure the API in the boot method of your AppServiceProvider:
+You can configure the API in the `boot` method of your `AppServiceProvider`:
 ```php
 public function boot ( Api $api )
 {